worksofliam/db2Model/readme.md

 Written to "models/Employee.js".
 ```

-The reason `Employee.js` is created here is because the `DEPARTMENT` table has a the column `mgrno` which references to the `EMPLOYEE` table.
+The reason `Employee.js` is created here is because the `DEPARTMENT` table has the column `mgrno` which references to the `EMPLOYEE` table.
 It also creates `getEmployee` inside of the `Employee` class as you can see below.

 ```js
   const Department = require('./models/Department.js');